carlosmobile/Cine/README.md

 <br><br>
 # Design

-The app try to implement nice design and UI/UX, respecting the iOS native elements as Apple guidelines and have a correct layout and implement the safe areas to correct view in last iPhone models.
+The app aims to implement appealing design and UI/UX, adhering to iOS native elements as per Apple guidelines, ensuring a proper layout, and incorporating safe areas for optimal viewing on the latest iPhone models.
 <br><br>

 # Getting Started